 Arterial line.
 A specialized IV placed in the wrist or other area of the body where a pulse can be felt, that measures blood pressure continuously during surgery and while your child is in the ICU.

 Nasogastric (NG) tube.
 A small, flexible tube that keeps the stomach drained of acid and gas bubbles that may build up during surgery.

 Urinary catheter.
-A small, flexible tube that allows urine to drain out of the bladder and accurately measures how much urine the body makes, which helps determine how well the heart is functioning.
-After surgery, the heart will be a little weaker than it was before, and, therefore, the body may start to hold onto fluid, causing swelling and puffiness.
+A small, flexible tube that allows urine to drain out of the bladder and measures how much urine the body makes.
+This helps determine how well the heart is functioning.
+Immediately after surgery, the heart will be a little weaker than it was before, and the body may start to hold onto fluid, causing swelling and puffiness.
 Diuretics may be given to help the kidneys to remove excess fluid from the body.

 Chest tube.
 A drainage tube may be inserted to keep the chest free of blood that would otherwise accumulate after the incision is closed.
 Bleeding may occur for several hours, or even a few days after surgery.

 Heart monitor.
 A machine that constantly displays a picture of your child's heart rhythm, and monitors heart rate, blood pressure, and other values.

 Your child may need other equipment not mentioned here to provide support while in the ICU, or afterwards.
 The hospital staff will explain all of the necessary equipment to you.

 Your child will be kept as comfortable as possible with several different medications; some that relieve pain, and some that relieve anxiety.
 The staff will also be asking for your input as to how best to soothe and comfort your child.